franfabrizio/just-enough-it-management/_posts/2018-04-17-about-this-blog.md

 Good!
 Now keep your hand up if you started out your career wanting to be an IT leader...
 Not a lot of hands up, are there?
 It's not surprising - most of us got our start because we love tinkering with technology and being able to build systems and software to solve problems.
-Our industry has a reputation for taking excellent engineers and thrusting them into leadership roles, whether they are prepared for them or not, and sometimes whether they want them or not!
+Our industry has a reputation for taking excellent engineers and thrusting them into leadership roles whether they are prepared for them or not, and sometimes whether they want them or not!
 It's a persona I think of as The
 Accidental IT Leader, and our workplaces are full of them.
-I'm one, I'm surrounded by others, and since you're here, I bet you're one or you have one nearby!
+I'm one, I'm surrounded by others, and since you're here, I bet you're one or you have one nearby.

 As engineers, when this happens to us we sometimes view leadership as just another engineering problem to solve.
 We can fall into common trap of trying to take what works in our technical role and applying it to our leadership role.
 And sometimes we minimize our leadership role and retreat to our techie roots that feel more familiar and comfortable.

 But effective IT leadership requires consistent attention.
 It draws upon an entirely different skillset than the one we honed hacking on code or systems or networks.
-Suddenly we need to get good at things like project management, business stakeholder engagement, performance evaluation, strategic planning... and the hardest of all, leading PEOPLE!
+Suddenly we need to get good at things like project management, stakeholder engagement, performance evaluation, strategic planning... and the hardest of all, leading PEOPLE!
 These tasks exercise different skills than our tech work, and if we don't pay attention and cultivate those skills, leadership isn't going to be very fun or successful.